feldera/feldera/docs/docs/demos/simple-select.md

 ## Running the Pipeline

-Go back to the main pipeline view, by clicking on Pipeline Management in the sidebar.
-Expand the view of the SimpleSelect Pipeline row, by clicking on the `+` at its left side, then click on its play icon to start the pipeline.
+Go back to the main pipeline view, by clicking on Pipelines in the sidebar.
+Click on its play icon to start the pipeline.
 It should take a few seconds to start.
 This pipeline only has a tiny amount of data (3 records!), which it should process too quickly to perceive.
 The pipeline will remain running, waiting for more data, but since no more input will arrive, the output will not change.

-Click on the eye icon for the `users` input table.
+An expander arrow <icon icon="material-symbols:expand-more" should have appeared next to the pipeline name.
+Click on it, then within the list of tables that appears, click on the eye icon for the `users` input table.
 The browser will refresh to show the contents of the input connector, three records with the contents `user1`, `user2`, `user3`.

 Click on the back button, then on the eye icon for the `output_users` output view.
 The browser will refresh to show the contents of the output connector,